 mode and is used to display values of various symbols from the

 debugged code.
 To add a new watch use the right click menu and select the Add... item.
 This will open the Quick Watch dialog where a new symbol to watch is specified.
 Similarly an already existing watch can be edited by selecting the Edit... item from the right click menu.
-A watch inside this dialog can be either entered or be chosen from the drop down list. |
+A watch inside this dialog can be either entered or selected from the drop down list. |

 ![]() |